jimholmes/Abstracts/Abstracts.md

 * Giving the talk (dealing with stage fright, mechanics, technical stuff)
 * Exercise/working groups
 * Lean Coffee to drive attendee concepts

-* Attendees build and deliver a three- to five-minute talk
+For full-day (8-hour) workshops attendees build and deliver a three- to five-minute talk

 **Audience:** Anyone

+**Format:** Lean Coffee facilitated discussion

+**Duration:** Four or eight hours

 ### <a name='test_webdriver'></a> Don't Let Your WebDriver Suite Drive You Crazy (Workshop)